 Procedure for Construction of Foundation:

-1. Write a work description that includes the tasks, references, calculations and types of equipment and labor requirements and requirements.
+1. Write a work description that includes the tasks, references, calculations, types of equipment, and labor requirements.

 2. Ensure you have approved drawings good for construction.